kalmuthu/SONIC/Core file manager.md

 - To configure the core dump and tech-support data, export to an external server and to view the core details the following following config and show commands shall be supported
 ### Config commands:
->1. config to save the details of exporting tech-support data to an external server which includes server details, use.
+>1. config to save the details of exporting tech-support data to an external server which includes remote server name, path, transfer protocol type and the user credentials.
->2. config command to enableOptic Transceivers (sonic_sfp)
+>2. config command to enable/disable the techs
-- EEPROM (sonic_eeprom)
-- LED (sonic_led)
-- Current SONiC platform CLIs shall be supported

 ### 1.3 Scalability Requirements
 > NA